ericguizzo/daic/README.md

 ```
 This means that you should treat different preprocessings of the same dataset as they were different datasets in the xval_routine interface.

-The preprocessing_utils script contains useful function to help the development of the custom preprocessing for a dataset.
+The preprocessing_utils script contains useful functions to help the development of the custom preprocessing for a dataset.
 See the preprocessing_RAVDESS and preprocessing_IEMOCAP scripts for detailed examples.

 In particular, in your preprocessing script you can call the function prepreocessing_utils.preprocess_foldable_item(), which takes these 3 parameters:
 1. List of soundpath of current foldable item (example: all paths to sounds of one actor)